hashicorp/terraform-provider-local/.github/CONTRIBUTING.md

 changie new
 ```
 then choose a `kind` of change corresponding to the Terraform Plugin [changelog categories](https://developer.hashicorp.com/terraform/plugin/sdkv2/best-practices/versioning#categorization)
 and then fill out the body following the entry format.
-Changie will then prompt for a Github issue number.
+Changie will then prompt for a Github issue or pull request number.
 Repeat this process for any additional changes.
 The `.yaml` files created in the `.changes/unreleased` folder
 should be pushed the repository along with any code changes.